badnikhil/projects/flutter projects/recipe_app/README.md

-##RECIPE APP Made on Flutter Integrated with Firebase Authentication and Firebase
+##RECIPE APP MADE WITH FLUTTER WITH DATABASE AND AUTHENTICATION THROUGH FIREBASE

 ## PACKAGES USED